topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Build_Guide.md

 #  Build Guide

-## 1.1 TOPST
+## 1.1 TOPST D3 Linux SDK Build Prepration

-is based on Yocto Project 3.1 Dunfell.
-Therefore, the Yocto Project environment must be set on the host PC to use TOPST D3 SDK.
+TOPST D3 Linux SDK is based on Yocto Project 3.1 Dunfell.
+Therefore, the Yocto Project environment must be set on the host PC to use TOPST D3 Linux SDK.
 To download SDK, source-mirror, and tools, you must install utilities.

+## 1.2 Yocto Project

+The Yocto Project is an open source project focuses on embedded Linux development.
+It uses a combination of Open Embedded project, which is Poky, and ***bitbake*** as the build system to make Linux images.
+By using Yocto Project, you can simultaneously build the bootloader, kernel, and rootfs.

+## 1.3 Task Process

 Figure 1.1 shows the task process of Yocto Project.
-You can download source from upstream based on metadata and perform build.
+You can download source from upstream based on metadata and build it.
 After the build is completed, package, image, and SDK are provided as results.

 <p align="center">
     <img src="https://github.com/Topst-Dev/Documentation/assets/144076415/daa02968-b0b5-4ff2-8dd0-65edd6393f45" width="750" height="400">